Average Weather in Des Moines Iowa, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Des Moines experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Des Moines experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Des Moines varies throughout the year.

 The wind is most often from the north for 3.7 months, from January 2 to April 22, with a peak percentage of 36% on March 8.
 The wind is most often from the south for 7.3 months, from April 22 to November 30, with a peak percentage of 44% on September 5.
 The wind is most often from the west for 1.1 months, from November 30 to January 2, with a peak percentage of 32% on January 1.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.